fyngyrz/aa_macro/users-guide.md

 using styles.
 If you have questions or suggestions, please contact me using the information at the top of the `aa_macro.py` file.

+#### Style Rules

+ * Don't define a style within another style definition
+ * Don't define a style within a built-in
+ * Recursive style use is okay, *but*, you have to provide a sane exit strategy
+ * Style names may contain any character except a space (0x20) or a newline (0x0a)

 ## Built-In Reference

 ### Text Styling